Djandjay: Artwork

 The album's cover art has Baker Boy in a black Gucci suit and draped in a handwoven Pandanus mat made by his family.
 This is traditionally used for fishnets and baskets.
 Baker Boy said, "It's a reminder of home, of culture, and of the support I carry with me even when I'm far from community."

 Reception

 Joseph Guenzler from National Indigenous Times said "Where Gela introduced audiences to Baker Boy's vibrant energy and party anthems, the new record reveals a more mature and layered side tackling resilience, identity and growth."

 Lauren McNamara from Rolling Stone Australia called it Baker Boy's "most powerful, strongest work yet." and said "It blends ancestral influences with sharp-edged global production, folding in Yolŋu Matha, English, and Burarra across a dynamic soundscape that spans hip-hop, punk, gospel, and electronic textures."
 The Australian called it "bold, unflinching and beautifully striking".

+Track listing

+The deluxe edition released in August 2026, included the following three tracks.
+All other tracks moved down one spot.